hoangvanthien/hoangvanthien/README.md

 ### Hi there 👋

+Welcome to my GitHub page.
+I'm currently a final-year undergrad, majoring in Software Engineering.

+Nevertheless, I have a huge knack for Mathematics.
+I hope I'd dive into a research career later in life. 🙈

+Since you're here, I'd kindly ask you to visit [my blog](https://www.tvhoang.com) where you could read more about what I did.

+Have a good day 🤟
 <!--
 **hoangvanthien/hoangvanthien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.